rohanbm123/flight-delay-lakehouse-databricks/README.md

 - **Orchestration** — a working, scheduled, multi-task pipeline with dependency management, not disconnected notebooks
 - **Business-facing output** — gold-layer tables designed around real questions (which carriers are reliable, which routes/hours carry the most risk), not just raw aggregation
 - **ML integration on top of the lakehouse** — a delay-risk model trained directly on silver, validated against independently-derived gold-layer patterns, with predictions materialized as a queryable table
+- **Automated data quality monitoring** — a persistent, append-only audit log checking row parity, null rates, and duplicates on every run, rather than one-time manual verification
+- **Production-realistic write patterns** — incremental `MERGE INTO` for row-level silver data vs. deliberate `overwrite` for small recomputed gold aggregates, chosen based on what each layer actually represents

 ---